Personal Injury Lawyer

 Having witnesses to your accident may go a long way in helping you prove who was at fault.
 Because some judges do not accept written statements and describing what a person said is usually considered hearsay, you may want to bring forward as many as you can.
 Ask them to bring photo or video evidence if they have any.

 If an individual’s property caused your injury through neglect, then he or she will likely be liable for your injury.
 For instance, if you are passing your neighbors’ home during a jog and their dog is running loose and bites you, they will probably be liable because dogs are considered property.
 While dog bite laws can vary from state to state, ownership can help you prove who is liable for negligence, especially if there are any leash or confinement laws for pets in your area.

 Proving fault in a personal injury case can be difficult, but there are avenues to strengthening your lawsuit.
 Contact a personal injury lawyer in Memphis, Tennessee today for more information.

-Thanks to Wiseman Bray, PLLC for their insight into personal injury claims and proving fault.
+Thanks to Patterson Bray, for their insight into personal injury claims and proving fault.